ceramicskate0/Remote_Run_RedLine/README.md

 -Please run setup file to create the pre reqs

--For email to work you will need to allow smtp relay on a mail server you tell it to send emails to
+-For email to work you will need to allow smtp relay on a mail server you tell it to send emails to and setup email script or args in bat file

 # Where to get RedLine
 The tool RedLine made by FireEye can be found here: https://www.fireeye.com/services/freeware/redline.html